binipringle/contracts/_texts/0-outline.md

 ## Duty to disclose

-What requirement does the law make for disclosing facts in the bargaining context?

-**Duty to Disclose Hypo**

-An honest man has imported a large cargo of grain during time of famine.
-Several other importers are coming with more grain.

-Should/can he sell the grain at very high prices, or should he tell the buyers the other grain is coming and sell at competitive prices?

-Policy arguments to disclose nothing?
-Policy arguments to disclose all?

-Duty to Disclose:

 - Normally no duty to disclose
 - Parties should be able to deal at arms length
 - Duty to investigate / ask questions